liamw1/oxibooru/doc/API.md

-`szurubooru` uses REST API for all operations.
+`oxibooru` uses REST API for all operations.